Salma2018170/Salma-Mohamed/README.md

 # QC Technical Task - Model A

 This repository contains the solutions for the QC Technical Task provided by Instabug.
 The task is divided into three main parts: Test Design, Bug Reporting, and Test Automation.
-Each part demonstrates my approach and skills as a QA Engineer.

 ## Overview